viogp/hod_madrid_py/README.md

 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         hod_mad_jax and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         hod_madrid_py and configuration for tools like black │
 ├── environment.yml    <- The requirements file for reproducing the analysis environment │